DISCOVER UNFORGETTABLE CRUISING DESTINATIONS WORLDWIDE

 Our cruises to the Grenadines can start from three different islands: Martinique, St. Lucia, or St. Vincent.
 Each departure point has its own advantages depending on how much time you have available and how you prefer to travel.
 Below you can find a short overview to help you choose the option that suits you best.

 Because Martinique is located further north, the journey to the Grenadines takes about 20 hours of sailing time before arriving in the Grenadines.
-It is a great otion if you love the idea of combining sailing and Kitesurf / Winging in one vacation.
+It is a great option if you love the idea of combining sailing Kitesurfing and Wingfoiling in one vacation.

 Another advantage is that Martinique is very easy to reach, especially from Europe.
 There are regular direct flights from several major European cities, making travel logistics simple and reliable.